Nobel Peace Prize winner on arms deliveries: “Every hesitation brings death every day” | politics

 In an interview with BILD am SONNTAG, Matwijtschuk explains why she wants to set up an international criminal tribunal for Putin and his government and what she expects from Olaf Scholz.

 Matwijtschuk: “All of the violence we see in Ukraine is the result of the impunity that Russia has enjoyed for decades.
 Russian troops have committed crimes everywhere: in Chechnya, Moldova, Georgia, Mali, Libya and Syria.
 It was of no consequence.
 And now they think they can do whatever they want.
 They don’t even hide it.
 It has become part of Russian culture.
 And that is dangerous – not only for Ukraine.
-Also for countries that could be possible next targets.”
+Also for countries that might be possible next targets.”

 When did you first document war crimes in Ukraine?